The United Church of Clinton

 *PRAYER of the DAY

-*AFFIRMING and CONNECTING (Passing of the Peace) We sing: “Peace be with You” Twice.
+*AFFIRMING and CONNECTING (Passing of the Peace) We sing: “Peace be with You”.

 * GLORIA PATRI